KitwareMedical/habet/README.md

   --mask_path MASK_PATH
                         Path to harmonization mask.
 Harmonization will only be applied to voxels with intensity value == 1.
   --site_colname SITE_COLNAME
-                        colname of the site variable in the dataframe at df_path -o OUTPUT_DIR, --output_dir OUTPUT_DIR
+                        name of the site variable column in the table at df_path -o OUTPUT_DIR, --output_dir OUTPUT_DIR
                         Root directory of the report files.
   --im_path_to_site_id_df_path IM_PATH_TO_SITE_ID_DF_PATH
-                        Path to the dataframe matching each image filenameto the corresponding site id --anova_alpha ANOVA_ALPHA
+                        Path to the table matching each image filenameto the corresponding site id --anova_alpha ANOVA_ALPHA
                         Significance level for the anova to be done at each voxel --t_test_alpha T_TEST_ALPHA
-                        Significance level for the t-tests to be done at each voxel --mtc                 Conduct Bonferroni multiple testing correction for the anovas and t-tests --save_dfs            Save the anova and t-test dataframes as part of the report Note that these can get large in file size
+                        Significance level for the t-tests to be done at each voxel --mtc                 Conduct Bonferroni multiple testing correction for the anovas and t-tests --save_dfs            Save the anova and t-test tables as part of the report Note that these can get large in file size

 ```